stolostron/rhacm-docs/services/service_registry.md

 # Configuring {{site.data.keyword.mcm_notm}} service discovery and registry

-You can configure the {{site.data.keyword.mcm}} service registry to discover Kubernetes, ingress, and Istio services that are in different {{site.data.keyword.mcm_notm}} managed clusters.
+You can configure the Red Hat Advanced Cluster Management for Kubernetes service registry to discover Kubernetes, ingress, and Istio services that are in different {{site.data.keyword.mcm_notm}} managed clusters.
 {: shortdesc}

 When you have multiple instances of a Kubernetes, ingress, or Istio service that are managed by {{site.data.keyword.mcm_notm}}, it is challenging to maintain them.
 The {{site.data.keyword.mcm_notm}} service discovery and registry function discovers Kubernetes, ingress, and Istio services that are configured to be discovered.